ashrafyahya/myTimer_app/myTimer/Readme.md

 $npx cap open android //open in android studio

-//run the project on a device or emulator
+run the project on a device or emulator
 $ionic integrations enable capacitor
 $npx cap init [appName] [appId] then